 Skip to content

-Simple Starter Example
+Starter Example

 So you want to build a bitcoin wallet using BDK.
 Great!
 Here is the rough outline of what you need to do just that.
 A standard, simple example of a bitcoin wallet in BDK-land would require 3 core pillars: